scottbez1/splitflap/README.md

 ```

 ### Flap font/sticker generator (script)
-If you'd like to customize the font or character set of your display, you can use the `generate_fonts.py` script to generate a vector file that can be used for cutting vinyl stickers or can be sent to a print shop that can produce printed flaps directly.
+If you'd like to print your own flaps, or cut custom vinyl letter stickers, the project includes a script (`generate_fonts.py`) to generate vector design files, which is extremely configurable:

+* Font for text
+  * This is further customizable in `flap_fonts.scad` -- this is where font parameters are defined like the overall font scale, position offsets, and even per-character scale and position overrides in case you need to tweak particularly problematic letters (e.g. a really wide "W" or an "@" with too thin of a stroke).
+* Character-set - which letters/numbers/symbols/colors are included and in what order
+* Bleed - extends rendering past the borders of the flaps to compensate for slight misalignment of printing and cutting operations
+* Keepout areas - option to highlight keepout violations for manual review, automatically clip them, or ignore them
+* Rendering options:
+    * Single-sided - useful for previewing how all letters will look on flaps
+    * Front/back - for batch duplex printing, generate separate front-side and back-side files (e.g. sign shop printing on a flat sheet of PVC)
+    * Side-by-side - for individual flap printing, each flap's front design is laid out side-by-side with its back design

 There are a lot of options; see the `--help` for explanations.

-You'll also need to edit `flap_fonts.scad` if you want to use a custom font -- this is where font parameters are defined like the overall font scale, position offsets, and even per-character scale and position overrides in case you need to tweak particularly problematic letters (e.g. a really wide "W" or an "@" with too thin of a stroke).

 #### Example 1 - Epilogue font, rendered in front+back pairs, default character set, 1mm bleed (for printing)